idodov/RedAlert/README.md

 ### Why did I choose this method and not REST sensor?
 Until we all have an official Home Assistant add-on to handle 'Red Alert' situations, there are several approaches for implementing the data into Home Assistant.
 One of them is creating a REST sensor and adding the code to the *configuration.yaml* file.
 However, using a binary sensor (instead of a 'REST sensor') is a better choice because it accurately represents binary states (alerted or not alerted), is more compatible with Home Assistant tools, and simplifies automation and user configuration.
 It offers a more intuitive and standardized approach to monitoring alert status.

-While the binary sensor's state switches to 'on' when there is an active alert in Israel behavior may not suit everyone, The sensor is designed with additional attributes containing data such as cities, types of attacks and more.
+While the binary sensor's state switches to 'on' when there is an active alert in Israel behavior may not suit everyone, the sensor is designed with additional attributes containing data such as cities, types of attacks and more.
 These attributes make it easy to create customized sub-sensors to meet individual requirements.
 For example, you can set up specific sensors that activate only when an alarm pertains to a particular city or area.

 I tried various methods in Home Assistant, but this script worked best for my needs.